ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/create.rst

         "summary": "Summary of the Workflow Event"
     }

-For example, the following query will create a Workflow Event with a summary of "Updated Case name" for the Case with ID 1.
+For example, the following request will add a Workflow Event with a summary of "Notes about Case uploaded to SOC team shared drive" to the Case whose ID is 1:

 .. code::

     POST /v3/workflowEvents
     {
         "caseId": 1,
-        "summary": "New Security Breach Detected by TI Team" }
+        "summary": "Notes about Case uploaded to SOC team shared drive" }

 JSON Response: